-In early 2025, due to a substantial increase in the number of unhoused people looking for overnight shelter during the winter months, MTMUMC opened our fellowship hall as overflow site.
-Now in our second winter season, our church is hosting for the first 6 weeks of the program.
-Other community partners have agreed to cover overflow sites for the balance of the 2025-2 season.
+Background: In early 2025, due to a substantial increase in the number of unhoused people looking for overnight shelter during the winter months, MTMUMC opened our fellowship hall as a No Freeze Overflow site for the 2024-25 No Freeze season which runs from mid-November to mid-April each year, depending on temperatures.
+For the second winter season, our church hosted the first 6 weeks of the program.
+Other community partners agreed to cover overflow sites for the balance of the 2025-26 season.
+As we approach the fall, Beth El Center will provide guidance about overflow space needs for the upcoming 2026-27 No Freeze season.

-Beth El staff and community volunteers welcome guests that are in need of a warm and safe space to sleep for the night.
+About the program: Beth El staff and community volunteers welcome guests that are in need of a warm and safe space to sleep for the night.
 Shifts in the program are divided into set up, clean up, and 2 waking shifts to cover the overnight hours.
 The Milford no-freeze program is led by Beth-El, but remains heavily dependent on the support of the community as the city confronts this growing need to shelter people during the harsh Connecticut winter.
-The program served 206 individuals (and 18 pets) last year according to Beth-El Center director Jenn Paradis, and that number is expected to increase significantly this year.
+The program for No Freeze 2024-25 served 206 individuals (and 18 pets) according to Beth-El Center director Jenn Paradis, and that number increased significantly for the 2025- to 339 individuals!

 For additional questions, please contact Beth-El Center Executive Director, Jenn Paradis, directly by emailing JParadis@bethelmilford.org or calling (203) 876.0747 x 101.